Texts: 2 Samuel 6.15; 12b-19; Ephesians 1.3-14; Mark 6.14.29

 The Dance of David, then, is an important symbol of both our Christian gospel and our Christian experience.
 Like all good symbols, it should be taken literally.
 That is, it should be lived in the body as well as spoken about in conversation.
 For when I go dancing with my friends, I experience something of my own pain and longing.
 I long for a world in which, for example, gay Christians are accepted not only as priests and ministers, but more importantly as human beings, capable, and worthy of, the giving and receiving of love.
 Yet, when I go dancing with my friends, I also hear and experience something of God’s good news.
 That despite everything, Christ has died our death that we might die his.
 In the experience of the Dance, God invites us to leave our selves, selves full of pain and bitterness and malice, behind: to nail that self to the cross with Christ, that we might rise into the joy of the children of God and share in the ecstasy of the divine dance of love, which is the true liturgy of the redeemed.

 Of course, dancing is not always unambiguously good, as the gospel reading shows.
 There the child Herodius loses herself in the dance, only to be possessed by the evil intentions of her mother toward the prophet, John the Baptist.
-In a similar way many of our young people, in losing themselves to the dance, make themselves the victims of unscrupulous people and their sordid intentions.
+In a similar way many of our young people, in losing themselves to the dance, make themselves the victims of unscrupulous people - sexual predators and drug dealers, with all their sordid intentions.
 Still . . .
 I would witness that the Dance, if it is a dance before God and in the power of the Spirit, really can save us.
 If we can lose ourselves in the worship of Christ, then Christ will come to fill our emptied egos with good things, with his own self, a self which has passed through the waters of despair, and now dances in the freedom of God.
 In this new ballroom of grace and promise, we join the dance of God’s own self—forever ceding ourselves for the other’s sake, and yet receiving truer, kinder, more loving selves from the other in return.
 And so I say to you, finally, tonight.
 Lose yourselves in the Dance, and the Dance will become the source of your rejoicing.
 Both now and in the life to come.
 Amen